DSU- Dayananda Sagar University B.Des 2025

 Writing concept | 10 minutes |

 Practicing with a timer can help improve speed and accuracy in real test conditions.
+Students are advised to solve NIFT situation test sample papers to practice.

 Use a Homogeneous Theme: Avoid putting too many colors which might make the model look cluttered.